Oahu Facts and Information

 The famous north shore of Oahu is a surfer's paradise, especially in the winter months when the surf is up.
 The monster waves and laid-back atmosphere have professional surfers flocking to Banzai Pipeline and Waimea Bay to ride some of the most killer waves in the Pacific.
 About an hour's drive from Honolulu, this region has a surprisingly unpopulated feel to it.
 Many miles of beaches stretch along this portion of Oahu, making it a popular haven for those looking to relax in the sun.

-The western, northwestern, and central regions are where most of the island's residents live.
+The central region is where a large portion of the island's residents live.
 For the most part, there isn't much here for the typical island visitors - just a few scattered beaches.
 Central Oahu does, however, have one of the island's largest attractions: Pearl Harbor and the U.S.S.
 Arizona Memorial.
 More than one million people a year pay their respects to the many military personnel who lost their lives during the Japanese attack.
 Many of these men and women and veterans of many wars are laid to rest in Punchbowl National Cemetery at Pu'owaina Crater (Punchbowl).

 The leeward or west side of Oahu is called Wai'anae and is filled with pineapple fields.
 Although there are many lovely coastal stops on this drier and poorer side of the island, it has received a somewhat unwarranted bad reputation.
-In decades past, violent crimes against tourists did occur but mostly now the only threat is petty theft.
+Due to the isolation of this region, petty theft can be an issue in places, so be sure to be mindful with belongings in your vehicle.

-Beyond the skyscrapers and decidedly urban nature of the southern tip of the island is an Oahu of great natural beauty and old-time charm.
+Beyond the skyscrapers and decidedly urban nature of the southern tip of the island in Waikiki & Honolulu is an Oahu of great natural beauty and old-time charm.
 For the traveler looking to experience a modern paradise, Oahu has it all - the excitement and culture of a large metropolitan city, the unspoiled beauty of tropical coastlines and verdant mountains... plus everything in between.

 Please Help protect Oahu's Marine Life